mkazuyuki/mssql2017/traditional.md

 10. Appendix A: EXPRESSCLUSTER X Server Un-installation

 	Follow the steps below to uninstall EXPRESSCLUSTER from each of the server systems.

 	1. On the Management Console/Test Client, in Cluster Manger (Operation Mode), under Groups, right-click Failover and then click STOP.
 	2. Close Cluster Manger window.
 	3. On the server system that you are starting the uninstall process for EXPRESSCLUSTER, stop all EXPRESSCLUSTER services.
 To stop all services, follow the steps below:

 		a.
-On the terminal stop the following services by running the below commands:
+On the terminal stop the following services by running the below commands

-	i.	service clusterpro stop
+			service clusterpro stop
-	ii.	service clusterpro_md stop
+			service clusterpro_md stop
-	iii.	service clusterpro_evt stop
+			service clusterpro_evt stop
-	iv.	service clusterpro_trn stop
+			service clusterpro_trn stop
-	v.	service clusterpro_alertsync stop
+			service clusterpro_alertsync stop
-	vi.	service clusterpro_webmgr stop
+			service clusterpro_webmgr stop

 		b.
-On the terminal run the below specified command:
+On the terminal run the below specified command

-	i.	rpm -e expresscls-[version].[architecture].rpm
+			rpm -e expresscls-[version].[architecture].rpm

 		c.
 Restart the machine.

 		This completes the uninstall process for an individual server system.

-	Note
+	Note:
 	You must be logged on as a root or an account with administrator privileges to uninstall Express Cluster Server.
 	If a shared disk is used, unplug all disk cables connected to the server after un-installation is completed.